 In 1976 the Hollywood Theater closed.
 (Some of the theater survives within the repurposed building.)

-In 1974 local businessman John O’Hara bought the Palace from ABC Interstate Theaters.
+In 1974 local businessman John O’Hara bought the Palace from the ABC Interstate Theaters chain, which had planned to close the theater.
 He hoped to keep the projectors turning, showing classic movies.

-But for the Palace, The Big Sleep, starring Bogie and Bacall, was the last picture show.
+But for the Palace, Elston Brooks wrote, The Big Sleep, starring Bogie and Bacall, was the last picture show.
 The theater closed in November 1974.

 The Palace Theater was torn down in 1977, replaced by a parking lot.

 Since 1930 the Palace’s neighbor to the west had been the nineteen-story art deco Aviation Building, designed by Wyatt Hedrick.
-The building opened as the home of American Airlines.
+The building opened as the home of American Airlines and was built by A. P. Barrett.

 The Aviation Building (later named “Trans-American Life Building”) was torn down in 1978, replaced by a drive-through bank facility.